queicherius/software-defined-infrastructure/docs/1-dns.md

 > sdi5b.mi.hdm-stuttgart.de
 ```

-> **Note:** We couldn't actually check if emails could be delivered, because the Firewall was filtering out emails out as a security measure for the already existing mail servers.
+> **Note:** We couldn't actually check if emails could be delivered because the Firewall was filtering out emails out as a security measure for the already existing mail servers.